A brand new year means it's time to reorganize and reprioritize

 shopping, go online to check out the options, accessories and installation

-and rubbermaid.com.
+steps.
+A good site to browse is rubbermaid.com.
 For a more elegant

 "furniture grade" look, be prepared to spend hundreds more—or build your own closet organizer.